Meeting Your Heroes

 Fourteen stops later, I arrived at 145th and Broadway.
 I walked east, crossed over Amsterdam Avenue, hooked a right onto Convent Street, and there she was—my hero.

 I stood in front of the house that Royal Tenenbaum bought in the winter of his 35th year.
-Fictitiously known as 111 Archer Avenue, it’s actually 338 Convent Avenue in Hamilton Heights—a mile north of Columbia University Business School.
+Fictitiously known as 111 Archer Avenue, it’s actually 338 Convent Avenue in Hamilton Heights—a mile north of Columbia University’s Business School.

 Anyway, I had a blast.
 And if anyone tells you to be wary of meeting your heroes, tell ’em to fly a kite.
+Then again, that’s just one man’s opinion.

 Previous